skupperproject/refdog/input/commands/skupper-link-create.md

 Create a link.

-A [link][link] is a site-to-site communication channel.
+A link is a site-to-site communication channel.
 Links serve as a transport for application connections and requests.

-[link]: concepts.html#link

 ## Usage